Just How Dangerous Are The Scorpions In Lewisville?

-Take time to inspect the outside of your home and seal the possible entry points listed above.
-Keep in mind that it doesn't take much of a gap for a scorpion to get into your home.
+- Inspect the outside of your home and seal the possible entry points listed above.
+Keep in mind that it doesn't take much of a gap for scorpions to get inside.

-Remove lawn clutter.
-Scorpions can hide in and under many man-made items.
-They do this to hide from the hot sun.
-Stowing these items away can reduce scorpion activity in your yard.
+- Remove lawn clutter.
+Scorpions can hide under many man-made items to hide from the hot sun.
+Stowing these items away can help to reduce scorpion activity.

 What do you do about scorpions in Lewisville?

 If you find scorpions in your Lewisville home, it is a good idea to call Adams Exterminating Company immediately.
 We will dispatch a licensed pest control professional to come, inspect your home and offer treatment to eliminate the scorpions that have invaded.
 If you're noticing scorpions in your yard and you don't believe they've gotten in yet, it might be time to invest in a residential pest control plan.
 We offer residential pest control programs that give coverage for scorpions.
 Reach out to us today if you have questions or if you'd like to schedule service.
 We're here to help.